GFd-arch/CNN-VGG-for-CIFAR/README.md

 # CNN-VGG-for-CIFAR
-The 2nd project of the course Neural Net and Deep Learning,Fudan Univ.
+The 2nd project of the course Neural Network and Deep Learning, Fudan Univ.

 ## Project Summary